fluturecode/AMAZON_eCommerce_App-Cloud_Function-Stripe/README.md

-## React Web Applicaiton with User Auth and Stripe Payment Processing
+## React Web App with user authentication and Stripe payment processing
 This is a clone of the Amazon web application, with integrated payment processing through Stripe payments.

 ### Run Project